YugoOnishi/YugoOnishi.github.io/_pages/cv.md

 ======
 * B.E. in Applied Physics, University of Tokyo, 2020
 * M.E. in Applied Physics, University of Tokyo, 2022
-* PhD Student at Physics Department, Massachusetts Institute of Technology (current)
+* PhD in Physics, Massachusetts Institute of Technology, 2026
-* Current supervisor: Professor Liang Fu

 Research experience
 ======